-Stocks nosedive on Wall Street, triggering trading halt
+Stocks lose 8% on Wall Street as more businesses shut doors

 “Despite whipping out the big guns,” the Fed’s action is “falling short of being the decisive backstop for markets,” said Vishnu Varathan of Mizuho Bank in a report.
 “Markets might have perceived the Fed’s response as panic, feeding into its own fears.”

-The yield on the 10-year Treasury slid to 0.73%, a sign that investors are flocking into investments seen as safe.
+The yield on the 10-year Treasury slid to 0.83% from 0.95% late Friday, a sign that investors are flocking into investments seen as safe.

 The Fed action came as major economies expanded travel curbs and closed more public facilities, raising the cost of efforts to contain the outbreak that has infected nearly 170,000 people worldwide.
 China, where the coronavirus emerged in December, accounts for about half of those, but a dozen other countries have more than 1,000 cases each.